MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-use-lg-templates.md

 ### Retrieve application information from the LUIS.ai portal

-The settings file (`appsettings.json`, `.env` or `config.py`) acts as the place to bring all service references together in one place.
+The settings file (`appsettings.json`, `.env` or `config.py`) allows you to bring all service references together in one place.
 The information you retrieve will be added to this file in the next section.

 1. Select your published LUIS app from [luis.ai](https://www.luis.ai).
 1. With your published LUIS app open, select the **MANAGE** tab.